 Under certain circumstances, restrictions or temporary embargoes on worldwide open access may be imposed.
 Access restrictions are set during the deposit process but may be relaxed or renewed at a later date.

 The following restrictions and embargoes are allowed:

-Access may be restricted to members of the Cornell community.
+Access to a collection may be restricted to members of the Cornell community.
 This restriction may be temporary or indefinite.
 Some collections have their own policies which prohibit this restriction.

-Access to the full text may be temporarily blocked (to any user) for an embargo period normally not to exceed two years.
+Access to the full text of an individual item may be temporarily blocked (to any user) for an embargo period normally not to exceed two years.
 After the embargo period, the content will be openly accessible worldwide.

 Cornell Theses and Dissertations from the Graduate School: Access to the full text may be temporarily blocked (to any user) for an initial embargo period of up to two years, determined by the student at the time of submission.
 As the embargo date nears, students may request an extension of up to two additional years by contacting the eCommons Administrator.
 Two extensions are allowed; additional extensions require permission from the Graduate School.
 Students wishing to extend the embargo on their dissertation in ProQuest should contact ProQuest directly.